 Avoid receiving a vaccine shortly after you have been treated with basiliximab, unless your doctor has told you to.

-There may be other drugs that can affect basiliximab.
-Tell your doctor about all the prescription and over-the-counter medications you use.
-This includes vitamins, minerals, herbal products, and drugs prescribed by other doctors.
-Do not start using a new medication without telling your doctor.
+There may be other drugs that can interact with basiliximab.
+Tell your doctor about all medications you use.
+This includes prescription, over-the-counter, vitamin, and herbal products.
+Do not start a new medication without telling your doctor.

 Additional Simulect Information